ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch07.md

 How does sequence parallelism relate to the multi-GPU techniques discussed earlier?
-Sequence parallelism deals specifically with sequential data, tensor parallelism deals with the modelâ€™s internal structure, and data parallelism deals with how the training data is divided.
+Sequence parallelism deals specifically with sequential data, tensor parallelism deals with the model's internal structure, and data parallelism deals with how the training data is divided.
 Theoretically, since each of these parallelism strategies addresses a different aspect of the computational challenge, they can